w3f/1k-validators-be/README.md

 To view the Mongo Express GUI to interact with the MongoDB Database, go to `http://localhost:8888/` in your browser.
 Or run `yarn open:mongo-express` from the root directory.

-#### BullMQ Board (Job Queue GUI)

-To view the BullMQ Board GUI to interact with the Job Queue, go to `http://localhost:3301/bull` in your browser if running as microservices.
-Or run `yarn open:bull` from the root directory.

 ## :pencil: Contribute